OpenVADL/openvadl/docker/iss/qemu-riscv64/README.md

 This image contains the sources and prebuild of QEMU with RISCV.

-To build an push the image run
+To build a push the image run

 ```bash
 docker buildx build --platform linux/amd64,linux/arm64 -t open-vadl/qemu-riscv64:latest -f Dockerfile --push .